nationalarchives/engineering-handbook/docs/technology/html.md

 | PNG    | `.png`    | `image/png`     | Images requiring lossless-ness or transparency (prefer SVG) |
 | SVG    | `.svg`    | `image/svg+xml` | Logos, icons and fonts                                      |

-### PNGs
+### WebP

-- PNGs MUST be served with a JPEG fallback
+- WebP images MUST be served with a JPEG fallback

 ### SVGs

 - Embedded SVGs MUST be made as accessible as possible (see [CSS Tricks - Accessible SVGs ](https://css-tricks.com/accessible-svgs/) for more details)

 ## Videos